Can You Play Electric Guitar Without An Amp

 • Easy to Install-Easy to install, long-term use.
 Useful accessories for electric bass and guitar players.

-• Compatible with iOS and Android-The electric guitar converter is compatible with smartphones or tablets, has the same type of headphone jack as iPhone/, and is also compatible with iOS and Android systems, and is suitable for some Android smartphones and tablets . tablet.
+• Compatible with iOS and Android-The electric guitar converter is compatible with smartphones or tablets, has the same type of headphone jack as /, and is also compatible with iOS and Android systems, and is suitable for some Android smartphones and tablets . tablet.

 • Wide Application-Suitable for special effects, turner and recording software applications in smart phones.

-• Guarantee-If you are not satisfied with the received our products, you can send us an email at any time.
+• Guarantee-If you are not satisfied with the received products, you can send us an email at any time.
 We will reply you immediately and help you solve the problem.

 3. Use a Computer Audio interface